Best headphones deals for Amazon Prime Day 2024

 The Independent's journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.
 Why trust us?

-Whether it’s headphones from Sony, Bose or Apple, there are Prime Day discounts to snap up right now
+Whether it’s headphones from Sony, Bose earbuds or Apple AirPods, there are Prime Day discounts to snap up right now

 Your support helps us to tell the story